avirene/CV/README.md

 *IT Business Analyst* (July 2008 – January 2010)
 - Interviewed customers for eliciting, reviewing, and managing requirements (both functional and non-functional) to develop an automated test evaluation system for a UK company Activ Training (now acquired by BCS, The Chartered Institute for IT)
-- Analysed functionality of Microsoft Office applications (Word, Excel, Power Point, Access, Visio) from the point of view of different ways to perform a task and predictng user behaviour in order to offer different pathways to score a goal for a task in the simulation
+- Analysed functionality of Microsoft Office applications (Word, Excel, Power Point, Access, Visio) from the point of view of different ways to perform a task and predicting user behaviour in order to offer different pathways to score a goal for a task in the simulation
 - Found cost-effective solutions for the customer by outlining and limiting the scope of simulation features
 - Used my ability to explain well to communicate the requirements to the development and testing teams
 - My attention to detail facilitated creating and updating project documentation, such as use-cases, process modelling, change requests etc by using Power Point, Visio, Sparx EnterpriseArchitect, Jira, Confluence, SVN, Adobe Photoshop, SharePoint